 For 1lb and 3lb, we will be doing a standard double elimination tournament where all bots must lose twice.
 We might replace this with modified double elimination to make the day end sooner.

-For 150 gram, we will do 4 groups with the top 2 bots from each group going on to a single elimination tournament plus a 3rd place match.
-Each bot will get to fight at least 3 times (assuming that 16 bots show up.)
+For 150 gram, we will do 3-match round robin in groups with the top 8 point scoring bots going on to a single elimination tournament plus a 3rd place match.
+Each bot will get to fight at least 3 times.
+If there is a tie for getting into the final tournament, there will be a rumble to decide who gets in based on order of knockout.